fkbenjamin/pc-firebase-starter/README.md

 ### Link contracts to app

-Open app.jsx in `src/client/scripts/app.jsx` and change the following lines to your contracts's addresses:
+If you deployed your own contracts, you need to link them to the App.
+Open `app.jsx` in `src/client/scripts/app.jsx` and change the following lines to your contracts's addresses:

 ```javascript
 //all contracts